Aditya-Tiwari-Git/terraform-ec2-instance-beginner/02-Project-Setup/07-create-ec2-instance.md

 ### Step 1: Define the Variables

 Create a `variables.tf` file to define any variables you want to use in your configuration.
-Note:- Please change the AMI image from the AWS console.
+#### Note:- Please change the AMI image from the AWS console according to your region.

 ```hcl
 variable "region" {